 Family Watch holds closed-door events for other NGO leaders from around the world, equipping them with pro-family language, tools, and strategies on emerging issues of concern.
 These summits are designed to help pro-family leaders protect the institution of the family in their respective countries.
-See here to read some of the feedback from one of these Summits.

 As the “Rights at Risk” report noted, FWI actively works with governments across religious and political boundaries to sponsor special events at the UN to educate Member States on emerging family policy issues.
 Family Watch also collaborates with regional UN voting blocs and with the “Group of Friends of the Family” voting bloc of UN Member States to advance pro-family UN initiatives.